divolte/divolte-collector/docs/configuration.rst

 """""""""""""""""""""""""""""""""""""""
 :Description:
   Events contain a flag indicating whether the source detected corruption in the event data.
 If this property is enabled corrupt events will be discarded and not subject to mapping and further processing.
 Otherwise a best effort will be made to map and process the event as if it was normal.

+  Only browser sources currently detect corruption and set this flag accordingly.
 :Default:
   :code:`false`
 :Example: